twentyhub/energyonline/content/about-my-account.md

 # About my account
-My Account is our online service designed to make your life a whole lot easier.
-You'll find a host of features to help you manage your Energy Online account at your convenience 24 hours a day, 7 days a week.
+<p class="intro">My Account is our online service designed to make your life a whole lot easier.
+You'll find a host of features to help you manage your Energy Online account at your convenience 24 hours a day, 7 days a week.</p>

 By logging on to My Account you can: